pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       matches this parameter).
 Optional.
       -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This
-                                      subcommand may use either pull or
+                                      command may use either pull or traditional operations depending on the server and the " --use-pull" general option.
+If pull
-                                      traditional operations depending on the
+                                      operations are used, qualifiers will not be included, even if this option is specified.
-                                      server and the "--use-pull" general option.
+                                      If traditional operations are used,
-                                      If pull operations are used, qualifiers will not be included, even if this option is specified.
-If traditional operations are
+                                      inclusion of qualifiers depends on the
-                                      used, inclusion of qualifiers depends on the server.
+                                      server.
       -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server